 The regulations established by HM Revenue and Customs to anti-money laundering apply to some institutions in the UK.
 In the UK, businesses have to decide whether they must comply with HM Revenue and Customs regulations and register with HM Revenue and Customs.
 Thus, they are subject to regulations and are audited regularly.
 Especially in the UK, seven sectors have to comply with HMRC to be regulated.
 However, businesses are not required to register with the HM Revenue if they are supervised by The Financial Conduct Authority or supervisory authority.
 Here are sectors supervised by HMRC:

 Businesses covered by HMRC's Money Laundering Regulations are required to fulfill certain responsibilities.
 Chief among these responsibilities is to perform "Customer Due Diligence" measures to check whether the customers are who they say they are and perform a risk assessment.
 In addition to these, businesses have to have internal control and monitoring systems.
 The nature of the controls to be performed may differ in each business.
 The nature of these controls varies according to the number of customers, the number and type of services, and the size of the business.

-As of 25 July 2018, HMRC has introduced a penalty administration fee for all anti-money laundering control penalties.
+As of 25 July 2018, HM Revenue and Customs have introduced a penalty administration fee for all anti-money laundering control penalties.
 Businesses will be required to pay a £ 1,500 penalty handling fee for violations if they fail to carry out customer due diligence, risk assessment, policies, controls and procedures, record-keeping procedures, and failure to comply with the warnings them.
-In addition to these penalties, HMRC may impose up to £ 350 for businesses that do not register, report changes in their business, and do not provide information.
+In addition to these penalties, HM Revenue may impose up to £ 350 for businesses that do not register, report changes in their business, and do not provide information.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo